What You Need to Know About Methadone Overdose

 If you suspect someone has overdosed on methadone, call 911 immediately to get admitted to an emergency department.
 Narcan (naloxone), a drug that reverses the effects of opioids, can be given intravenously (IV) or intramuscularly (IM) to save someone’s life if they have overdosed on opioids.

 Inpatient and outpatient treatment options are available for those seeking treatment before an overdose.
-Treatment centers like Zinnia Healing offer evidence-based, holistic treatment for those struggling with methadone addiction.
+Treatment centers like Zinnia Health offer evidence-based, holistic treatment for those struggling with methadone addiction.
 Our team of addiction specialists will work with you to create a personalized treatment plan that meets your unique needs.